The Impact of E-learning on Higher Education Perception

 Why Has E-learning Become Popular?

 There are several reasons why E-learning has become so popular.
 For starters, it is more convenient and flexible than traditional classroom learning.
-Students can learn at their own pace and on their own schedule.
+Students can learn at their own pace as per their schedule possibly from the comfort of their student accommodation in Sheffield or even while commuting for that matter.
 Additionally, e-learning often provides more engaging and interactive content than lectures or textbooks.
 And last but not least, it can be more cost-effective for both students and universities.

 Indeed, for those that wish to learn at their own pace and convenience, then it has been argued that this particular method of learning is best for them.
 One way e-learning has managed to revolutionize educational practices is regarding languages.
 Individuals are now able to learn French online whenever it is convenient for them to do so, without the pressure of having to go to a classroom and potentially take even more time out of a busy and hectic lifestyle.

 Naturally, with the freedom that they are now able to enjoy, as well as the mentioned reduction in costs, it is incredibly easy to see why e-learning has become popular.
 However, there is still a stigma and a negative perception held by some within the higher education field.

 Why Does E-learning Carry a Negative Perception in Some Quarters?

 However, despite its many advantages, e-learning is not without its criticisms.
 Some argue that online learning can be isolating and lack the personal interaction that is so important in education.
 Others worry about the quality of online courses, as well as the accreditation of online programs.
 Indeed, it is easy to understand the arguments that are held, although with the way that technology continues to improve on a consistent basis and at a rapid pace, some of the arguments will naturally end up becoming rather redundant over time and cease to exist.